- 13.8A. Determine Dome Circumference and Panel Width at Base

 Domes come in many heights, radii, diameters, shapes and sizes.
-For our layout example, we are going to do an entry canopy designed as a true hemispherical half dome.
+For our layout example, consider entry canopy designed as a true hemispherical half dome.
 The height is also the radius "R" and is one half of the base diameter.
 The base of the dome is the dome equator.

 Dome Radius "R" = 36"

 Dome Base Circumference "C" = 2 x Pi x R = 2 x 3.141592 x 36 = 226.194624 inches

 If one half of a dome is built, the number of total dome panels should be an even number.

 Assuming 16 dome panels for the full dome, each panel base dimension at the equator is therefore